Surely God is good to Israel, to those who are pure in heart. – (Psalm 73:1)

-Yesterday, we talked about how if you’re going to acknowledge that there is good in the midst of evil, you have to bring God into the picture.
-But even when you introduce God, that doesn’t solve the problem; it actually exposes the problem.
-You see something bothered Asaph that also bothers us.
+The second thing we must do is recognize the dilemma of good and evil.
+Even when you introduce God, that doesn’t solve the problem; it really exposes the problem.
+You see, something bothered Asaph that also bothers us.
 It goes back to the very first thing Asaph says about God.
 “Surely God is good to Israel, to those who are pure in heart” (Psalm 73:1).